 I was diagnosed with asthma when I was young, but managed to have an active childhood playing sports and doing what most kids do.
 In my late teens I started smoking socially, I’m not sure why as I knew it was bad for me but continue to be a social smoker until I was 36.

 Christmas Day 2002 I collapsed , too many years of not looking after myself had caught up with me in the form of a stroke.
-Time to change my habits , I gave up the cigarettes , started eating better, at the time of my stroke I was 88 kg about 15 kg over weight .
+Time to change my habits , I gave up the cigarettes ,cut down drinking alcohol and started eating better, at the time of my stroke I was 88 kg about 15 kg over weight .
 My son had just started cycling and talked me into taking it up, best thing I ever did .
 The weight started coming off and I started feeling like a 36 year old should.

 A friend of mine suggested I should do a triathlon, and after a little hesitation because I wasn’t a great swimmer I agreed.
-So for the next eight years I raced into varying distances of triathlons from sprint to Half Ironman as well as a couple of ultra marathons.
+So for the next eight years I competed in varying distances of triathlons from sprint to Half Ironman as well as a couple of ultra marathons.

-In 2011 after noticing my times were getting slower, exercise was getting harder and I was constantly short of breath I took myself off to the Doctors.
-Spirometry and lung function tests confirmed I had chronic obstructive pulmonary disease (COPD), surprisingly the scan showed that there was no damage to my lungs from smoking.
-My airways had become very narrow due to years of chest infections causing a build up of scar tissue.
+In 2011 after noticing my training times were getting slower, exercise was getting harder and I was constantly short of breath, I took myself off to the Doctors.
+Spirometry and lung function tests confirmed I had chronic obstructive pulmonary disease (COPD), with a FEV 1 <30% of predicted.
+That basically means my lungs are operating between 22-30% of there predicted capacity.
+I was told that I would possibly need a double lung transplant at some stage in the future.
+Surprisingly the scan showed that there was no damage to my lungs from smoking.
+My airways had become very narrow due to years of chest infections, causing a build up of scar tissue.

-And so my Ironman journey begins, hopefully my blogs will give some insight on exercising with COPD and respiratory disease in general.
+In May 2012, six months after diagnosis I completed my first Full Ironman event, hopefully my blogs will give some insight on the benefits exercising has had in combating COPD and respiratory disease in general.